 Peter Biggins, an amateur genealogist, kit 127469 in the Biggins DNA project.

-There are two unrelated origins: English and Irish.
-See the Biggins/Beggan Map.
+There are several unrelated origins: English and Irish.
+See Biggins/Beggan Irish Roots.

 The English Biggin are from Yorkshire, Derbyshire, London, and other places.
 In Yorkshire, there is a Biggin Lane.
 In Derbyshire, there is a Biggin Lane and Bigginmill Lane.
 In the London Borough of Croydon, there was a Biggins Farm that dated back to the 16th century.
 All that remains today are two streets: Biggin Way and Biggin Hill.
 Twelve miles to the southwest of the farm, the outskirts of the London Borough of Bromley, is the town of Biggin Hill and Biggin Hill Airport.

-Clan Colla descend from three brothers who lived in 4th-century Ireland and historically had certain surnames: McDonald, Calkins/Colcan, Maguire, Carroll, McKenna, Roderick, McMahon, etc. Irish historian Rev. Peadar Livingstone told one of our members in 1969 that Beggan is descended from Maguire.
+Clan Colla descend from three brothers who lived in 4th-century Ireland and historically had certain surnames: McDonald, Calkins/Colcan, Maguire, Carroll, McKenna, Roderick, McMahon, etc. Irish historian Rev. Peadar Livingstone told one of our members in 1969 that Beggan is descended from Maguire, but DNA does not seem to bear that out.

 For more information, see: